 In most cases, a sober companion is just that, a companion.
-The person will accompany you from the rehabilitation center to your home, will help you settle in, and depending on your wishes, will either live with you or will visit or call in each day.
-In most cases, this arrangement will last a minimum of 30 days, giving you time to adjust, giving you assistance, and ensuring that you have a companion while you adjust to life without drugs or alcohol.
-In most cases, sober companions will offer a variety of services, with the primary function of preventing you from using.
+The person will accompany you from the rehabilitation center to your home, help you settle in, and, depending on your wishes, will either live with you or visit or call in each day.
+In most cases, this arrangement will last a minimum of 30 days, giving you time to adjust, assist you, and ensure that you have a companion while adjusting to life without drugs or alcohol.
+Sober companions will offer various services, with the primary function of preventing you from using them.
 In some cases, your sober companion may search your house, check for stashes, and may accompany you everywhere to ensure that you do not purchase or use drugs or alcohol.
 You can also rely on them when you face triggers, when you have cravings, and when you need help to prevent yourself from relapsing.

 Types of Assistance

-Live-In – A live-in sober companion will move in with you when you leave rehab or when you begin outpatient treatment, will ensure that you do not have substances in your home, and will help you around the home.
-In some cases, your sober companion will help with nutrition, and may offer cleaning or maid services, but for the most part, their primary goal is to keep you on track and away from substance abuse.
-Some sober coaches will also provide in-depth care to help you create a functional schedule for yourself that involves self-care, work, good nutrition, exercise, and activities for your mental health.
+- Live-In: A live-in sober companion will move in with you when you leave rehab or begin outpatient treatment, ensure that you do not have substances in your home, and help you around the home.
+In some cases, your sober companion will help with nutrition and may offer cleaning or maid services, but for the most part, their primary goal is to keep you on track and away from substance abuse.
+Some sober coaches will also provide in-depth care to create a functional schedule for yourself that involves self-care, work, good nutrition, exercise, and mental health activities.
 Most will also be available to listen to you, to talk to when you need it, and talk you out of.

-Non-12-Step – Non-12-step sober companions can help you to find local sobriety groups, can help you to find sober friends, and can help you to function on your own.
+- Non-12-Step: Non-12-step sober companions can help you find local sobriety groups, help you find sober friends, and help you function on your own.

 How Does a Sober Companion Help?

-Accountability – A sober companion exists to hold you accountable, by serving to remind you to stay sober.
-Accountability can greatly boost your ability to stay clean or sober, because you have someone setting a standard for you.
+- Accountability: A sober companion exists to hold you accountable by serving to remind you to stay sober.
+Accountability can greatly boost your ability to stay clean or sober because you have someone set a standard for you.

-Physical Removal of Drugs and Alcohol – Most sober companions will take drugs or alcohol they find and destroy or dispose of them.
+- Physical Removal of Drugs and Alcohol: Most take away drugs or alcohol they find and destroy or dispose of.
 This can involve searching your home, can involve taking substances you have just purchased and flushing them, and can involve forcing you away from places where you can purchase substances.

-Escort – Most sober companions will escort you to and from work, therapy, and group meetings, to ensure that you get there and that you avoid drugs or alcohol.
+- Escort: Most will escort you to and from work, addiction therapy, and group meetings to ensure that you get there and avoid drugs or alcohol.
 This type of escort is typically no longer than the first 30 days.

-Assistance – Sober companions may help you integrate back into work, may help you with household chores, may help you with groceries, and may even help you with talking to your family.
+- Assistance: They can help you integrate back into work, may help you with household chores, may help you with groceries, and may even help you with talking to your family.
 However, these services depend on the companion providing the services.

-Support – Your sober companion will support you through your recovery, will ensure that you always have someone to talk to, and will talk you down when you are experiencing cravings or triggers.
+- Support: A primary benefit is the support you’ll have throughout your recovery.
+They ensure that you always have someone to talk to and talk you down when experiencing cravings or triggers.
 This can include extensive emotional support, which can be very helpful during recovery.

-Nutrition Assistance – In some cases, your sober companion will help you to create a healthy eating habit designed to help you balance your nutritional intake.
+- Nutrition Assistance: In some cases, they will help you create a healthy eating habit designed to balance your nutritional intake.
 It’s important to ask what services the sober companion provides before hiring them.